Grace Lutheran College

-Grace Lutheran College (GLC), founded in 1978, is a co-educational, private high school based in Rothwell and Caboolture in Queensland, Australia.
+Grace Lutheran College (GLC) or simply Grace, founded in 1978, is a co-educational, private high school based in Rothwell and Caboolture in Queensland, Australia.
 Grace Lutheran Primary School is located in Clontarf, approximately a 10-minute drive from the main Grace College Campus at Rothwell.
 The current principal is David Radke, who took up the post in 2017 after the school's second principal, Ruth Butler, retired.
 The college's enrolment at the start of the 2011 school year was over 1800.
 Grace Lutheran College is a Christian school of the Lutheran Church of Australia.

 History

 The college was first opened in 1977 with the Caboolture campus being founded in 2008.
 In February 1978, Viv Kuhl (retired deputy principal) became the first teacher at the school with an initial pupil count of 15.
 In 1980 the school moved to Anzac Avenue in Rothwell with 55 students and 5 teachers and with Fred Stolz as the first headmaster.